 5. Punch cards

-Streamline employee attendance monitoring with ActivTrak
+Streamline employee attendance tracking with ActivTrak

 Tracking employee attendance is a great way to improve accountability and boost productivity — if you do it right.
 If your organization still uses manual timesheets or badging systems, it’s time for a change.
 And thankfully, with the latest advancements in employee monitoring tools, this is easy to do.